onqtam/headjack/docs/quotes_and_notes/UNSORTED.md

 Jim Simons and his quant firm are a misallocation of talent and that’s due to the incentives in our system - the most capable go where the reward is the greatest in terms of brilliance - what if we incentivized the refinement of our most relevant aspects with the highest benefits?
 If you beat the market that much and so consistently - you’re more capable of running the government.
 Why aren’t you and towards the most benefit to all?
 Why don't we have the best talent optimizing the most fundamental aspects of society - our incentives?
 Who t f is tuning our culture?
 A non-conscious self-devouring logic of incentives that’s due for a fundamental upgrade

 Sort by good
+We must optimally sort and interrelate all  concepts for their importance and repevance

 We’re meant to export ourselves culturally to the pattern of life and merge with it - that’s transcendence

 We must describe the collective ideal

-How do we increase the amount and quality of conscious experience?
+How do we increase the amount and quality of aligned conscious experience?

 We must facilitate the optimization of search in the problem space